Origin and First Appearance, Mace Blitzkrieg

 After years of systematically robbing various companies and industries for money to fund his experiments, Zabo succeeds in creating a serum that turns him into a hulking beast.

-Mister Mind and the Monster Society of Evil
+Origin and First Appearance, Mister Mind and the Monster Society of Evil

 Mister Mind is a two-inch alien worm of high intelligence.